The Citadel, Victoria (Rabat) Introduction

 The main attraction in Victoria, which is called Rabat by locals, is the Citadel, don't forget your camera to take photographs from the

-ramparts, the various attractins within the Citadel and the interesting nooks and crannies.
+ramparts, the various attractions within the Citadel and the interesting nooks and crannies.

-Entrance to Victoria's Citadel.
-This entance has had "time Team" style digs and excavation finds can now be sean and the steps & surrounds moderised
+This entrance has had "time Team" style digs and excavation finds can now be seen and the steps & surrounds have been updated all this beautiful stone work replaced with concrete & stainless steel.
+The only good thing about the modernisation is a lift has been installed.

 The Norther half if the Citadel's interior is still in ruins but restoration work has been and still is under way.